mattDevigili/mattDevigili/README.md

 ## Matteo Devigili

-I am a PhD student with a taste for NLP.
+I am a Ph.D. student in Economics with an interest on natural language processing.

 ### Tools